carloscastellanos/teaching/STAR701/mini-project/mini-project.md

 Your focus should be on the process and the behavior that emerges.
 What does your system do?
 How does it react, change, or surprise you?

 ## Technical & Conceptual Requirements
-Your prototype must demonstrate engagement with the course by thoughtfully incorporating at least **_one_** of the following:
+Your prototype must demonstrate engagement with the course by thoughtfully incorporating at least one of the following avenues of inquiry:

-- A computational process (e.g., using p5.js to create generative, time-based, or interactive visuals/sound/behaviors.
+- **Computational Processes:** Using software (e.g., p5.js, ML models) to create generative, time-based, or interactive behaviors. _What are the behaviors of code?_

-- A physical interaction (e.g., using Arduino with a sensor to translate a physical action into a digital event, or vice versa).

-- An element of chance or system-based rules (e.g., using random seeds, conditional statements, or algorithms to dictate form).

-- A conceptual framework (e.g., creating a score or set of instructions that governs the piece, inspired by Fluxus or Cage).

-- An unconventional use of conventional art matierals (e.g. paint, wood, resin, etc) or use of unconvnentional art materials (leaves, soil, vacuum tubes, etc), manipulated so that they exhbit novel and/or unepxpected **_behaviors_**
+- **Physical & Material Interactions:** Using electronics (e.g., Arduino, sensors, motors) to translate physical actions into digital events, or vice versa.
+This includes using non-digital materials (e.g., paper, wood, glass, leaves, soil) as integral, responsive components of the system. _How can a physical material mediate or be transformed by a computational process?_

+- **Environmental Processes:** Designing systems that interact with or are affected by their environment.
+This could include using sensors to respond to light, sound, temperature, or movement in the space, or creating work that incorporates natural processes like growth, decay, or atmospheric change. _How does an artwork exist not as an object, but as a situation or process within an environment?_

+- **Conceptual & Rule-Based Systems:** Using scores, instructions, or algorithms (inspired by Fluxus or Cage) to dictate the form, process, or performance of the piece.
+The system itself is the material. _What kinds of behaviors or conceptual provocations are possible from simple instructions or sets of rules?_

-Crucially, you are welcome and encouraged to integrate materials and methods from your own existing practice (e.g., painting, furniture, glass, etc.) as a primary component, using the computational elements as a new tool to interrogate it.
+You are welcome and encouraged to integrate methods and materials from your own existing practice.
+The goal is to conduct a genuine experiment, using one of these avenues to ask new questions of your work, to see your familiar materials in a new light, and to look at technology with fresh eyes.

 ## Deliverables
-Live in-class or in-studio Demo (5-7 minutes):
+Live in-class or in-studio demonstration (5-7 minutes):

 * Introduce your experiment.
 What was your "what if" question?
 What materials and methods did you choose to explore it?
 Show us the prototype in action.
 Interesting failures and unexpected outcomes are as valuable as "successful" works.